Asia shares off 3-month highs, caution ahead of U.S. payrolls

-Japan's Nikkei (.N225) added 0.4%.
-Australian shares (.AXJO) climbed to all-time highs as investors cheered stronger-than-expected economic growth data released on Wednesday. read more
+Japan’s Nikkei added 0.4%.
+Australian shares climbed to all-time highs as investors cheered stronger-than-expected economic growth data released on Wednesday.

 While broader stock markets remain close to record highs, the momentum seen earlier in the year has ebbed as investors begin to worry a stronger-than-expected rebound from COVID-19 means higher inflation and sooner-than-expected monetary policy tightening.